 Dr. Sandra Dinter

 I joined the Department of English and American Studies at FAU in April 2018.
 My research and teaching cover British literature and culture from the early modern period to the present.
-I am particularly interested in literary representations of gender and space, adaptation studies, literary and cultural theory, (neo-)Victorian Studies and narrative fiction about and for children.
+I am particularly interested in literary representations of gender, space and mobility, literary and cultural theory, (neo-)Victorian Studies, narrative fiction about and for children, and literary biopics.

-My first monograph Childhood in the Contemporary English Novel is forthcoming with Routledge in 2019.
-My second book project, provisionally entitled “Representations of Female Pedestrian Culture in Britain, 1780s-1890s”, examines depictions of female pedestrians in British literature and culture of the eighteenth and nineteenth centuries.
+My first monograph, Childhood in the Contemporary English Novel, was published with Routledge in October 2019.
+My second book project, provisionally entitled “Representations of Female Pedestrian Culture in Britain, 1780s-1890s”, examines depictions of walking women in British literature and culture of the eighteenth and nineteenth centuries.

-Together with my colleague Dr. Sarah Schäfer-Althaus (University of Koblenz) I am currently organising the conference Locating Intersections of Medicine and Mobility in 19th-Century Britain that will take place in Erlangen on 4 and 5 October 2019.
-Speakers will include Pamela Gilbert (University of Florida), Andrew Mangham (University of Reading), Hilary Marland (University of Warwick), Charlotte Mathieson (University of Surrey) and Sally Shuttleworth (University of Oxford).
-The conference is supported by the Fritz Thyssen Foundation.
+Together with my colleague Dr. Sarah Schäfer-Althaus (University of Koblenz) I organised the conference Locating Intersections of Medicine and Mobility in 19th-Century Britain that took place in Erlangen on 4 and 5 October 2019.
+Further information on the conference can be found here.

 In October 2019, I became a postdoctoral fellow of The Young ZiF (“Das junge ZiF”) of the Center for Interdisciplinary Research, the Institute for Advanced Study of Bielefeld University.